The Missing Piece in climate conversations

 Despite the huge positive impact that energy efficiency can make, it is missing from the climate change conversation.
 In fact, less than 3% of all media and social media conversations on climate change over the past two years have mentioned energy efficiency at all.

-Smart meters feed back information to suppliers, which allows energy companies to plan how much energy to produce and when, and to make use of renewable energy sources more effectively.
-This improves energy efficiency by helping to reduce the amount of energy that goes to waste, and reduces our carbon footprint by lessening our reliance on harmful fossil fuels.
+Smart meters feed back information to suppliers, which allows energy companies to plan how much energy to produce and when.
+This will help us make use of renewable energy sources more effectively.
+This will improve energy efficiency by helping to reduce the amount of energy that goes to waste, and will reduce our carbon footprint by lessening our reliance on harmful fossil fuels.
 As more people get smart meters our smart energy system will grow, which will allow us to continue improving our energy efficiency.

 As well as being vital for the smart energy system, smart meters are having a positive impact on energy efficiency in the home - nearly three quarters say they’re doing more to save energy since getting one.1

 We worked with environmentalist and TV presenter Chris Packham to highlight the importance of energy efficiency.
 Let him explain…

 As well as working with Chris Packham, we did a few more things to really get people talking about energy efficiency, such as organising an interactive takeover of one of London’s iconic newsstands.

 As people went to buy their morning newspaper, the seller at the newsstand ripped pages out of it before handing it over.
 Bemused members of the public were then told how the now-incomplete newspapers represented the missing piece – energy efficiency – in conversations about climate change.

 We also worked with national newspaper Metro, to produce a four-page cover wrap for the day of launch – the first of its kind.
 This featured redacted text to emphasise the missing piece in the climate change debate.